uchicago-computation-workshop/Fall2022/11_10_ Suresh/README.md

 If you would really like to ask your question in person, please place two exclamation points before your question to signal that you really want to ask it.

 Upvote (“thumbs up”) questions and proposals from other people.
-Upvote questions and recommendations you like.
 There may be prizes for top question askers.
 </p>

 This week's suggested readings: